 15. LG Stylo 5

 While the LG K30/40 is a great cheap phone, we think more people will enjoy the LG Stylo 5.
-It’s a big-screen phone for those that want the Galaxy Note 9 or upcoming Note 10, but can’t afford it.
-This may be LG’s best budget phone offered by carriers.
+It’s a big-screen phone for those that want the Galaxy Note 10 but can’t afford it.
+This could be LG’s best budget phone offered by carriers.
 You get a big screen, a premium design, a stylus, and it’s only about $200.

 The LG Stylo 5 is a cheaper version of the Galaxy Note 9.
 You’ll get a big 6.2-inch full 1080p HD display, which is the best part.
 The bezels are tiny like an iPhone Xs Max or Galaxy Note.
 It also has a fast Snapdragon processor with 32GB of storage, 4GB of RAM and a microSD slot.
 For the price, it comes equipped with decent cameras.
 The main shooter is a 13MP rear camera with a flash.
 Then there’s a 5MP front camera for selfies or Snapchat.
 It runs Android 9 Pie, has a fast fingerprint scanner, a super-loud speaker, and there’s a built-in stylus.